What Are Checkpoint Inhibitors for Mesothelioma?

 However, you must meet the trial’s criteria to join.
 Some checkpoint inhibitor trials may only accept patients who need first-line therapy, while others want patients whose cancer has started to spread despite initial treatments like chemotherapy.

-Opdivo and Yervoy are the only two mesothelioma immunotherapy drugs available outside of clinical trials as of May 2024.
-However, these medications are very expensive without insurance.
+Opdivo, Yervoy, and Keytruda are the three mesothelioma immunotherapy drugs available outside of clinical trials.
+However, these medications can be very expensive.

 Bristol Myers Squibb notes that it costs $28,292 per each Opdivo and Yervoy infusion for mesothelioma, and you’ll likely need multiple infusions.